Ski Sunday: Theme tune

 The theme music to the programme is "Pop Looks Bach" by Sam Fonteyn, which was also used as the theme tune for the BBC's coverage of the Winter Olympics until the 2006 Games.
-In the US, the religion-oriented radio show The World Tomorrow used Pop Looks Bach as its opening music during the 1980s.
+In the U.S., the religion-oriented radio show The World Tomorrow used "Pop Looks Bach" as its opening music during the 1980s.
 It was first recorded for the Boosey & Hawkes Music Library in 1970, and was not written for the BBC.
 It has similarities to the opening of Bach's Fugue in D minor, which is referenced to by a church organ in the background instrumentation of the original recording.

+The song was used in British supermarket Sainsbury's' Christmas advert in 2023.

+Although the title sequence changes in each episode, Nirvanna the Band the Show also uses "Pop Looks Bach" in the first episode of both its 2007 web series and its 2017 TV run.